simonkowallik/as3ninja/docs/readme.rst

 * Use Git(hub) to pull template configurations and declaration templates

-* Vault by Hashicorp is (going to be) supported to retrieve secrets
+* Vault by HashiCorp is (going to be) supported to retrieve secrets

 * AS3 Ninja provides a simple CLI..